TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 * 204 if deallocation was successful
 * 404 "ENF" if event id is not found
-* 423 "CIP" if engine is busy, event is locked and computation is in progress
+* 423 "CIP" if there is a calculation with this event.
+Wait until it finishes.

 **Request example** <a href="#curl">*<a/>